 An interest rate formula is used to calculate the repayment amounts for loans and interest over investment on fixed deposits, mutual funds, etc. It is also used to calculate interest on a credit card.

-When a lender, lend any amount to the borrower for a certain time period that is known as the principal amount over that lender charge interest that percentage of principle is known as the interest rate.
-In simple words, the interest rate is the rate at which the amount is charged by the lender over principle landed by the lender.
+When a lender lends any amount to the borrower for a specific time period known as the principal amount over that lender charge interest, that percentage of principle is known as the interest rate.
+In simple words, the interest rate is the rate at which the lender charges the amount over principle landed by the lender.
 The interest rate is directly proportional to risk as there is risk involved when a lender lends an amount to the borrower.
 It is also called compensation of opportunity lost.

-In terms of investment, interest is paid on bank deposit investment like fixed deposit, recurring deposit and even on the amount deposited in saving bank account.
-Bank pays interest half-yearly on saving account deposit whereas for fixed deposit and recurring deposit interest paid based on customer request which could be monthly, quarterly, half annually or yearly.
+In terms of investment, interest is paid on bank deposit investment like fixed deposit, recurring deposit, and even on the amount deposited in saving bank account.
+Bank pays interest half-yearly on saving account deposits.
+In contrast, for fixed deposit and recurring deposit, interest paid based on customer request, which could be monthly, quarterly, half annually, or yearly.
 And interest rate applied for one year is the annual interest.

 There are two types of interest rate formula:-

 Simple interest is levied when a loan is borrowed for one year or less.
 Simple interest is generally applied for the short term.

 In simple in it also written as,